DesignCon is part of the Informa Markets Division of Informa PLC

 #DesignCon

-• 14 track conference program created by engineers
+• 15 track conference program created

 • Boot camps, tutorials, panel discussions and technical sessions